 \subsection{A proof of the main theorem}

-Our proof consists of two parts each of which establishes one of the implications of the asserted equivalence, and both parts are divided into several lemmata.
-First we provide lemmata needed for proving the implication ``the existence of a trivialisation with some properties implies that there exists a reduction to a piecewise trivial comodule algebra''.
+Our proof consists of two parts each of which establishes one of the implications of the asserted equivalence.
+Both parts are divided into several lemmas.
+First, we provide lemmas needed for proving the implication ``the existence of a trivialisation with some properties implies that there exists a reduction to a piecewise-trivial comodule algebra''.

 Our first lemma is a certain general statement needed in the second lemma. \begin{lemma}[\cite{qsng}] Let $L$ be a bialgebra and $\overline{L}$ be a coalgebra and a left $L$-module.
 Assume that there exists a surjective left $L$-linear coalgebra map $\pi: L\rightarrow \overline{L}$, and view $L$ as a left $\overline{L}$-comodule with the coaction ${}_L\Delta = (\pi\ot\id)\circ \Delta$.
 Then